 2 – Auto-tagging

 If you are looking to tag a PDF manually, then you will require certain software tools.
 Adobe Acrobat Pro is the best tool for tagging PDF documents.
 One way is to use its Reading Order tool (in earlier versions this was known as the Touch–Up Reading Order or TURO tool).

-You can read more about it in detail here: How do I add tags to a PDF document?
+You can read more about it in detail here: How PDF Tagging and Reading Order

 Auto-tagging is a process through which certain tools automatically tag PDF documents.
 In other words, an auto-tagging tool puts content in tags so that assistive technologies like screen readers and refreshable braille displays can read them.